maniziva/maniziva/README.md

 # 👋 Hi there, I'm Manikandan Adaikalam (ManiZiva)

 ## 👨‍💼 About Me
-- 🎓 Computer Science Graduate with a passion for testing and quality engineering
+- 🎓 Computer Science Graduate with a passion for Testing and Quality Engineering
-- 🧪 QA Engineer with 7+ years of experience in automation and manual testing
+- 🧪 QA Engineer with 7+ years of experience in Automation and Manual testing
-- 📍 Based in Tamil Nadu, India
+- 📍 Based in Pudukkottai, Tamil Nadu.
-- 🧠 Always learning — currently enhancing skills in performance testing, API automation, and modern CI/CD practices
+- 🧠 Always learning — currently enhancing skills in API automation, Performance testing and modern CI/CD practices

 ---